 High surface area and relatively high electronic conductivity makes carbon a popular electrode material for both EDLCs and actuators.
 The same qualities make carbon also a beneficial material for various chemical sensors.
 In other words, when this laminate is exposed to the environment, different sorption processes start to emerge.
 In this paper we investigate the humidity sensor properties of a composite of high surface area carbon, ionic liquid and ionomer.

 The change in ambient water content above the surface of the laminate causes water sorption.
 If the opposite electrodes of a laminate are exposed to different ambient water content, diffusion gradient arises.
 This causes the formation of volumetric effects in the electrode; the more soaked electrode stretches out and obtains convex shape.
 The water diffusion and sorption also induces the dislocation of ionic liquid ions in the carbon micropores and consequently gives rise to double layer formation.
 The double layers begin to form, and voltage and current can be registered between the electrodes exposed to different ambient water content.
 In room temperature and atmospheric pressure conditions, merely the air humidity difference between the electrodes can generate an electric charge, which would result in considerable actuation if it would be introduced to the electrode from external power source.
-The generated voltage, 160 mV, is 13% of the electrochemical window of water, and 6 % of the highest magnitude of voltage generally applied to the actuator in ambient air conditions without instant damage. ^
+The generated voltage, 160 mV, is only one order of magnitude less than voltage, which can cause faradaic processes in the actuator working at this voltage 13% of the electrochemical window of water, and 6 % of the highest magnitude of voltage generally applied to the actuator in ambient air conditions without instant damage.

 Consequently, this device can potentially be used as an energy harvesting device.
 Diffusion current has been proposed as an energy source for microfluidic devices {{88 Yang,Yang 2011}}, but the device which generates and subsequently also stores a considerable electric charge from merely an air humidity gradient is a novel approach.